-Here we present an inventory for measuring an individual's Systems Intelligence (SI).
-The inventory consists of eight factors that we consider to describe the most relevant skills related to SI.
-The SI inventory can serve as a useful tool in enabling people to identify their personal strengths and weaknesses in a way that serves the whole.
+Here we present inventories for measuring Systems Intelligence (SI).
+The inventories consists of eight factors that we consider to describe the most relevant skills related to SI.
+The inventories can serve as a useful tool in enabling people to identify their personal strengths and weaknesses in a way that serves the whole.
 The eight distinct factors provide different directions in which to develop one's systems skills, allowing one to focus on one beneficial skillset at a time.

 The factors of the SI inventory can be described as follows: